Hobart’s best venues

 A twenty minute walk to North Hobart sees you sitting at Willing Bros sipping one of Tasmania’s better wines or one of the interesting beers that are available, unless you happen upon tiny Sonny on your walk and drop in for a glass of well-chosen wine or three!

 Another great venue on the fringe of the CBD is Templo which serves Mediterranean accented food and an interesting selection of wine in their tiny venue.
 Make sure you book here as it is very popular.
-In the same area is the newly opened Ogee which is gaining a lot of attention.

 If you head for the waterfront from the CBD then you might stumble upon another very cool bar, namely Institut Polaire which is a perfect place to try a cocktail based on local spirits or a wine from their impressive selection.